New technologies driving ICT spend to double the rate of GDP growth

 “IoT, robotics and AR/VR in particular will come to represent a significant proportion of the overall ICT market by 2021,” IDC says.

-Stephen Minton, IDC Customer Insights and Analysis group vice president, says the innovation accelerators are an important driver for the 3rd Platform, which is rapidly replacing the 2nd Platform of on-premise data centres, devices and software.
+Stephen Minton, IDC Customer Insights and Analysis group vice president, says the innovation accelerators are an important driver for the 3rd Platform, which is rapidly replacing the 2nd Platform of on-premise data centers, devices and software.

 “Not only does this introduce new high-growth categories like VR viewers, drones, 3D printers and IoT solutions, but it also represents a growing shift in traditional categories like the growth of IoT servers or cognitive AI software,” Minton says.